 Indigo (Indi) was a family dog that was always looking for, and successfully finding, trouble.
 Since being trained to hunt for truffles, Indy has calmed down, kind of, and is a fast and focussed hunter.

-Haggis was the new boy on the block, but that role has now been taken by Tigga.
+Haggis was the new boy on the block in 2015, but that role has now been taken by Tigga.
 Haggis has been successful in the 2017 season in Bay of Plenty locating approximately 2 kg of Perigord truffle for a client over a couple of sessions.

 Haggis finds both T. melanosporum (Périgord) and T. borchii (Bianchetto).

-Tigga is new and only 19 weeks old.
+Tigga is new and only 20 weeks old.
 Tigga flew from the south island to join the team and is settling in well.
 In her first week with us, she joined us for a demonstration at Unitec to show the students how to search for truffles.
 Tigga was introduced to the truffle smell at the demonstration, and took her new role with enthusiasm.
 She enjoyed all of the pats and treats from the students and was reluctant to leave.